balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 - one or multiple build information JSON files, located in the `build-info` directory.
 - an `input.ts` file, containing information on dependencies and deployment parameters (which might differ across networks).
-- an `index.ts` file, with the instructions for the actual deployment.
+- an `cli.ts` file, with the instructions for the actual deployment.
 - the `output`, `abi` and `bytecode` directories, with JSON files containing the deployment addresses of the tasks' contracts in each network as well as additional information.
 - optional fork tests in the `test` directory.